LukeZGD/Legacy-iOS-Kit/README.md

 - This script can also be used to enter kDFU mode for 32-bit devices
 - This script can also be used to restore your iPhone 4 back to iOS 7.1.2 with the option to jailbreak the install
 - This script can also be used to restore supported devices to their latest versions
+- This script can also be used to save on-board SHSH blobs for 32-bit devices

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)